 The solution addresses second part of the key issue #3 " Network Slice Area of Service for services not mapping to existing TAs boundaries, and Temporary network slices " which states that there can be case where a network slice is deployed temporarily for a particular time period

-The network (e.g. AMF) associates a validity timer for each S-NSSAI which is deployed temporarily.
+The network (e.g. AMF, SMF, NSSF or other NFs) associates a validity timer for each S-NSSAI which is deployed temporarily either by explicit signalling (e.g. the NFs gets validity timer from the UDM) or through O&M procedure.
 This validity timer for each temporary S-NSSAI is sent to the UE e.g. in the configured NSSAI list during the registration procedure.
 When the UE receives the S-NSSAI with a validity timer in the configured NSSAI, the UE runs a validity timer.
-The UE will register to the S-NSSAI when the validity timer is running. nce the validity timer expires the UE locally removes the S-NSSAI from the allowed NSSAI list and the UE locally release the PDU session associated with the S-NSSAI.
+The UE will register to the S-NSSAI when the validity timer is running.
+In both CM-IDLE once the validity timer expires the UE locally removes the S-NSSAI from the allowed NSSAI list and the UE locally release the PDU session associated with the S-NSSAI.
 The network (e.g. AMF) also runs the validity timer for the S-NSSAI, once the validity timer expires the network removes the S-NSSAI from the allowed NSSAI list and locally release the PDU sessions associated with the S-NSSAI.
-The UE provides the capability to the AMF which provides to the UDM or other network function that it support configured NSSAI with validity timer.
+In CM-CONNECTED state, on expiry of the validity timer, the AMF initiates PDU session release procedure.
+The network may also associate a S-NSSAI with validity timer if the S-NSSAI was not associated with any validity timer.
+The UE provides the capability to the AMF which provides to the UDM or other network function that it supports configured NSSAI with validity timer.
 The UE not supporting the timer doesn't get the validity timer in the configured NSSAI.
 In addition of UDM other entities can also provide the validity timer.
 This covers both the case where the timer is set in the serving network (for the serving S-NSSAI) and from the subscription (UDM-based, for the subscribed S-NSSAI).

 6.10.2 Procedures